Sankalp-sa/Shipmnt_Task_Sankalp/README.md

 ### Start Backend

-* open a new terminal and cd to Backend folder
+* open a new terminal
 * install all dependencies
 ```
 npm install